niclee1803/Hospital-Management-System-HMS/README.md

 * Medical_Records.csv - list of patient medical record information
 * Doctor_Records.csv - list of doctorIDs, their names, and their patients
 *

+## Bugs to fix
+* Entering empty input leads to crashing